pablo14/data-science-live-book/model_performance/knowing_the_error.md

 The <a href="http://livebook.datascienceheroes.com/data_preparation/introduction.html">Data Preparation</a> chapter of this book is under heavy development.
 Coming soon.

-### Final toughts
+### Final thoughts

 * Validating the models through re-sampling / cross-validation helps us to estimate the "real" error present in the data.
-If the model will run in the future, that will be the expected error to have.
+If the model runs in the future, that will be the expected error to have.
 * Another advantage is **model tuning**, avoiding the overfitting in selecting best parameters for certain model, <a href="https://topepo.github.io/caret/model-training-and-tuning.html" target="blank"> Example in `caret`</a>.
 The equivalent in **Python** is included in <a href="http://scikit-learn.org/stable/modules/cross_validation.html"  target="blank">Scikit Learn</a>.
 * The best test is the one made by you, suited to your data and needs.
 Try different models and analyze the tradeoff between time consumption and any accuracy metric.

 > These re-sampling techniques could be among the powerful tools behind the sites like stackoverflow.com or collaborative open-source software.
-To have many opinions in order to produce a less-biased solution.
+To have many opinions to produce a less-biased solution.

-But each opinion has to be reliable, imagine asking for medical diagnostic to different doctors.
+But each opinion has to be reliable, imagine asking for a medical diagnostic to different doctors.

 <br>